Exploration and preference satisfaction trade-off in reward-free learning: Results

 \subsection{Learnt preferences}

-\paragraph{State preferences} Unsurprisingly, preference learning over latent states in the FrozenLake environment, revealed two types of behaviours: exploration and preference satisfaction (Fig.\ref{fig:learnpreferences}D).
-Here, preference satisfaction entailed restricted movement within a small section of the grid with gradual accumulation of prior preferences (see examples in the Appendix \ref{appendix::preferences}).
-This speaks to the self-evidencing nature of pepper.
-That is as the pepper agent sees similar observations across episodes it grows increasingly confident (via increased precision over the prior preference) that these are the outcomes it prefers.
-Conversely, exploratory behaviour is evident in a volatile setting (Fig.\ref{fig:learnpreferences}D), as gradual preference accumulation entails encoding of previously unseen states (see examples in Appendix \ref{appendix::preferences}). \paragraph{Reward preferences} Reward preference learning revealed subtle differences in preferences (Fig.\ref{fig:learnpreferences}E), where certain agents preferred sub-goal tiles more than neutral tiles.
-All pepper agents were able to immediately maximise their marginal likelihood\footnote{Marginal likelihood is simply the likelihood function of the parameter of interest (here state or reward) where some parameter variables have been marginalised out.} over the reward (Fig.\ref{fig:learnpreferences}B).
-However, we did not observe clear differences in preference learning as the environment context shifted from non-volatile (i.e., map change) to increasingly volatile (map changed every time step).
+\paragraph{State preferences} Unsurprisingly, preference learning over latent states in the FrozenLake environment revealed two types of behaviours: exploration and preference satisfaction (Fig.\ref{fig:learnpreferences}D $\&$ \ref{fig:tradeoff}A).
+Here, under a static setting, preference satisfaction entailed restricted movement within a small section of the FrozenLake with gradual accumulation of prior preferences (see example trajectories in Appendix \ref{appendix::preferences}).
+This speaks to the self-evidencing nature of Pepper.
+That is as the Pepper agent sees similar observations across episodes it grows increasingly confident (via increased precision over the prior preference) that these are the outcomes it prefers.
+Conversely, exploratory behaviour is evident in a volatile setting (Fig.\ref{fig:learnpreferences}D $\&$ \ref{fig:tradeoff}A), as gradual preference accumulation entails encoding of previously unseen states (see example trajectories in Appendix \ref{appendix::preferences}).

+\paragraph{Reward preferences} Reward preference learning revealed subtle differences in preferences (Fig.\ref{fig:learnpreferences}E $\&$ \ref{fig:tradeoff}A), where certain agents preferred sub-goal tiles more than neutral tiles.
+All Pepper agents were able to immediately maximise their marginal likelihood\footnote{Marginal likelihood is simply the likelihood function of the parameter of interest (here state or reward) where some parameter variables have been marginalised out.} over the reward (Fig.\ref{fig:learnpreferences}B).
+However we did not observe clear differences in preference learning as the environment context shifted from non-volatile (i.e., map change) to increasingly volatile (map changed every time step).
 We consider this to be consequence of the sparse categories over the reward distribution, and the large percentage of map being taken up by the neutral tiles.
 This meant preference accumulation was biased in favour of the neutral tile (see examples in Appendix \ref{appendix::preferences}).